How to Write to your B2B's Buying Committee Without Losing Half the Room

 This is the part most teams miss.

-You write one story with the essential layers, so each target audience finds what they need — without breaking your narrative.
+You want to write essential layers so each target audience finds what they need — without breaking your narrative.

-Think of it as a chocolate cake: Same core.
-Different slices.
+Think of it like a chocolate cake: same flavour, different slices.

 FRAME IT: The Clarity Layer

-This doesn't have to be your opening line, but if someone has to summarise who you are and what you do, would they get it right?
+This doesn't have to be your opening line, but if someone has to summarise what your key message is, they would get it right.

 ALIGN IT: Human Layer